Acts 7:54-60

 The gospel produces a witness so anchored in the exalted Christ that even violent opposition cannot silence faith or extinguish hope.

-55 But he, being full of the Holy Spirit, looked up steadfastly into heaven and saw the glory of God, and Jesus standing on the right hand of God,
+55 But Stephen, full of the Holy Spirit, looked intently into heaven and saw the glory of God and Jesus standing at the right hand of God.

-58 They threw him out of the city and stoned him.
-The witnesses placed their garments at the feet of a young man named Saul.
+58 They dragged him out of the city and began to stone him.
+Meanwhile the witnesses laid their garments at the feet of a young man named Saul.

-60 He kneeled down, and cried with a loud voice, “Lord, don’t hold this sin against them!”
-When he had said this, he fell asleep.
+60 Falling on his knees, he cried out in a loud voice, “Lord, do not hold this sin against them.”
+And when he had said this, he fell asleep.

 The gospel produces a witness so anchored in the exalted Christ that even violent opposition cannot silence faith or extinguish hope.